 The retail industry is no exception to the worldwide adoption of QR codes even before the pandemic.

-For instance, Escape Boutique, a ladies and menswear retailer store in United Kingdom creatively uses QR codes for a convenient window shopping experience.
+For instance, Escape Boutique, a ladies' and menswear retailer store in the United Kingdom, creatively uses QR codes for a convenient window shopping experience.

 Source: Escape Boutique

-Each of the displayed items in the shop’s windows has printed QR code cards.
+Each displayed item in the shop’s windows has printed QR code cards.
 When scanned using smartphones, shoppers will be redirected to the store’s website to order.

 QR code Covid-19 statistics report: Usage after Covid

-QR codes exist for 26 years already and many businesses and tech pioneers tried to adopt the technology.
+QR codes have existed for 26 years, and many businesses and tech pioneers have tried to adopt the technology.

-However, its massive adoption take off when the pandemic happened, affecting all countries worldwide.
+However, its massive adoption took off when the pandemic happened, affecting all countries worldwide.

-During the Covid-19 pandemic, QR code usage rise as it is predominantly used in “contactless” contact tracing.
+During the Covid-19 pandemic, QR code usage has risen as it is predominantly used in “contactless” contact tracing.

-Various countries required citizens to check into venues (such as hotels or nightclubs) by scanning QR codes on their phones using a contact tracing app.
+Various countries require citizens to check into venues (such as hotels or nightclubs) by scanning QR codes on their phones using a contact tracing app.

-The QR code helps to easily track down and contact people who tested positive of Covid.
-Covid-tracking procedures like easier isolation are now in placed with the adoption of QR codes.
+The QR code helps to easily track down and contact people who tested positive for Covid.
+Covid-tracking procedures like easier isolation are now in place with the adoption of QR codes.

 For example, people in China can sign up through Ant’s popular wallet app, Alipay, and are assigned a color code.

-Other countries, like Argentina, have seen an explosive rate of interaction with QR codes.
-Between 2018 and 2020, there was a 14% increase in the use of QR code payment methods by an adult in Argentina and another 7% increase projected for 2022.
+Other countries, like Argentina, have seen an explosive interaction rate with QR codes.
+Between 2018 and 2020, there was a 14% increase in the use of QR code payment methods by an adult in Argentina, and another 7% increase is projected for 2022.

-As illustrated from the above graph, we can conclude that Americans frequently see QR codes in restaurants, bar and cafes.
-Then followed by retailers and on a consumer product.
+As illustrated from the above graph, we can conclude that Americans frequently see QR codes in restaurants, bars, and cafes.
+Then followed by retailers and consumer products.

 These data are supported by another study that half of the restaurants in the US use QR codes (National Restaurant Association, 2020).
 This is why restaurants or bars are the key locations where most Americans scanned a QR code.